marinatea/marinatea/README.md

-Striving for excellence in every code.
+Striving for excellence in every line of code.
 A technology enthusiast who is constantly seeking new challenges and opportunities for growth.

 ## About Me
 😍 Passionate Front-end/Full-stack Developer | Continuous Learner